 QB Export_ FileType

-This dropdown lists the file format options for the output file.
+This menu lists the file format options for the output file.

 The Volusion API is a powerful tool you can use to extend the usability of the Volusion ecommerce system and share information from the Volusion system in XML format with other applications and services.
 Volusion can integrate with software from shipping providers, fulfillment services, social networking applications, and more.

 In order to access the Volusion API, you must be on a qualifying pricing plan (Pro, Premium, Gold, or Platinum).
 The API was designed for third- party developers to create custom integrations between Volusion and other applications or services.
-This portion of the software is described in detail in Where Do I Find Information on the Volusion API?.
-For additional information visit Volusion's online API developer community.
+This portion of the software is described in detail in Introduction to the Volusion API.
+For additional information, see Volusion API Developer Wiki Documentation.